martin-g/wicket-webjars/README.md

 ```html
 <img src="/webjars/jquery-ui/1.9.2/css/smoothness/images/ui-icons_cd0a0a_256x240.png"/>
 ```

+**Note**: The above works only for Servlet 3 web containers!
+Embedded Jetty needs extra configuration to enable this feature!

 To use always recent version from your pom you have to replace the version in path with the string "current".
 When resource name gets resolved this string will be replaced by recent available version in classpath. (this feature is available since 0.2.0)